 I am super passionate on this topic at the moment because I just got home from a visit back to Southern California a couple days ago.
 I prioritize Mexican food, especially fish tacos, while I am there.
-I am actually completely convinced I was a Mexican in a former life.
-It’s true.
-I love everything about their culture.
-There is such an abundance of great fish tacos spots in Southern CA. If you’re reading this and you live there, please go eat one and think of me, you lucky bastard.
+There is such an abundance of great fish tacos spots in Southern CA. I ordered the tacos pictured at a little place called Sancho’s Tacos in Belmont Shore, my old neighborhood.
+It’s themed around the band Sublime, which also made it feel cozy.
 My favorite kind is so simple.
 It starts with a fresh corn tortilla.
 Fish tacos were invented in Baja, Mexico, and they are traditionally grilled or fried, but I really prefer a fresh grilled fish taco, with finely shredded cabbage, some spicy and acidic green tomatillo salsa, sour cream drizzle, cilantro, lime.
 Or you could add tomato to it, and some spicy citrus/mayo based sauce.
-Either is perfect and maintains the integrity of a true Baja fish taco, as long as the fish is fresh, the tortilla is fresh, and you have fresh lime, cilantro, and cabbage, maybe some pickled jalapenos.
+Either is perfect and maintains the integrity of a true Baja fish taco, as long as the fish is fresh, the tortilla is fresh, and you have fresh lime, cilantro, and cabbage, maybe some pickled jalapeños.
 No cheese.
 But why do we not have these readily available in the Triangle?
 Am I missing something?
 We aren’t that far from the coast!
 I am seriously thinking I need to start a fish taco popup business in DTR.
 Is there anyone else who really needs more fish tacos?
 Or am I totally a freak?
 While we are on the topic, do y’all know what a wet burrito is?